How to Get Health Insurance as a Digital Nomad (2026 Guide)

 3. Heymondo

-Heymondo is another strong pick for digital nomads, especially if you’re after a straightforward travel insurance plan.
-Their coverage includes the essentials: emergency medical care, dental treatment, trip cancellations, delays, and even lost or stolen luggage.
+Heymondo is a strong pick for digital nomads who want a straightforward travel insurance plan with a great mobile experience.
+Coverage includes emergency medical care, dental treatment, trip cancellations, delays, and lost or stolen luggage, all managed through their Heymondo app with 24/7 medical chat.

-They offer a few different plan types depending on how often and how long you travel:
+They offer three plan types depending on how long you travel:

 Best for: Nomads who want customizable travel insurance with a great mobile experience.